Department: Department of Educational Methodology, Policy, and Leadership

 To qualify for the rank of Senior Lecturer II successful candidates must meet all the requirements of Senior Lecturer I Rank plus an additional 6 years of post-terminal experience including the following:

-• Demonstrated leadership with expanded responsibilities in a variety of areas including but not limited to, curriculum development, program development, and program evaluation of the graduate education program
+• Demonstrated leadership with expanded responsibilities in a variety of areas including but not limited to, curriculum development, program development, and program evaluation

 • Demonstrated potential to contribute positively to our diverse community and to work effectively with individuals from diverse backgrounds.